HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/CONFIGURATION.md

 AutoOpenFirstWindowInBestMethodEver=2
 ```

-#### Should the program check colors of pixels in order to prevent the accidental drop events when no item is being dragged?
+#### Should the program check colors of pixels in order to prevent the accidental events when no item is being dragged?
 It solves issues [#1](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/issues/1) and [#28](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/issues/28).
 - 1 = YES.
 The program will check for a few pixels colors above the mouse pointer on the taskbar.
 It detects the "incorrect" sign that is shown when something is being dragged over Windows 11 taskbar.
 - 0 = NO. The program will not check for pixels colours.

 ```
-DetectKnownPixelColorsToPreventAccidentalDropEvents=1
+DetectKnownPixelColorsToPreventAccidentalEvents=1
 ```

 #### Should the program ignore potentially unwanted drags, for example when the mouse curosr icon is the I-beam?
 It solves issue [#28](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/issues/28).
 It is not longer needed in ver.
 2.0, because we use a better method.